pigmonkey/geoweather/README.md

 ## Supported Forecasts

 The default forecast service is the [National Weather Service](https://www.weather.gov/).
-If your screen width is less than 800px, you'll be directed to [the mobile version](https://mobile.weather.gov/).

 Append the `?darksky` querystring to be redirected to [Dark Sky](https://darksky.net/).